Academic Catalog 2025-2026

 Academic and Career Advisement

 Candidates for the Bachelor of Science (BS) degree receive academic advisement for designing and completing their program of study.
-Professional academic advisement can be obtained from CBAPP Student Success Center.
+Specialized academic advisement can be obtained from CBAPP Student Success Center.
 Undergraduate students seeking career advisement should contact department faculty, who are available to discuss Criminal Justice Administration career options.

 Preparation